trezapois/BrawlPixels/README.md

 # BrawlPixels
 S2 project for EPITA, 2D fighting game
+## THE GODOT PROJECT IS INSIDE THE BRAWL PIXEL FOLDER

 The controls :
 A in qwerty / Q in azerty is the attack button